ucb-bar/onnxruntime-riscv/systolic_runner/imagenet_trainer/README.md

 # Imagenet Trainer

-Here we provide a trainer for resnet50 (should be generalizable to all imagenet-type models).
-You can acquire a model to be trained in two ways
+Here we provide a trainer for resnet50 models (although much like the inference counterpart, this should be generalizable to any imagenet-type model).
+Models to be trained can be acquired in two ways: from the model zoo (pre-trained and thus good for verifying accuracy), or by exporting from pytorch.

-Note that depending on which model you run, you will have you change the image preprocessing inside `trainer.cpp`.
+Note that depending on which model you run, you will have you change the image preprocessing code inside `trainer.cpp`.
 You might also have to change the input/output names if you're trying to adapt it for a different model.

 ## From model zoo

-If you use the model from the model zoo, you'll want to increase the batch size
+If you use the pre-trained resnet50 model from the model zoo, you'll want to increase the batch size

 ```